 This is going to surprise you, but we think the best way of celebrating International Day of the Nacho is to eat some nachos!
 Hunt around for the best nachos in town.
 (If you’re unsure, ask your friends.)
 This is also the day for the true nacho lover to be creative and make your own original concoctions.
 After all, there’s no right or wrong way to make nachos as long as they taste gooey great!
 If your fingers are covered in melted cheesiness, you got it right!

 Share some nachos

 You know what’s tragic?
-A person eating a plate of nachos by herself or himself is tragic.
+A person grubbing on a plate of nachos without friends to jump in and share.
 That’s why International Day of the Nacho is the perfect opportunity to socialize, and hey, who doesn’t love a message inviting them somewhere to consume a deliciously carb-y, fatty, greasy, hot, delicious snack?
 Nobody.
 That’s who.

 Make some nacho art

 In honor of the creativity of Ignacio Anaya, why not create some nacho art of your own with tortilla chips and a blank canvas.
 Doing a quick search for “nacho art” on the Internet should give you ample inspiration.
 For example, there’s a guy who has changed the album covers of classic records to feature nachos.
-Bob Dylan’s “Highway 61 Nachos."
-Guns’N’Roses “Appetite for Nachos."
+There’s Bob Dylan’s “Highway 61 Nachos" and Guns’N’Roses’ “Appetite for Nachos."
 You get the idea.
-And we’re not suggesting it would be going too far to get one of these tattooed on you today, either.
-In fact you should do that.
-Go out and get a nacho tattoo.

 Why We Love International Day of the Nacho